nanostores/persistent/README.md

 ### Tests

-There is a special API to replace `localStorage` to fake storage engine with helpers to change key and get all values.
+There is a special API to replace `localStorage` to a fake storage engine with helpers to change key and get all values.

 ```js